jonaden94/hpc_guide/1_setup/setup_doc.md

 source 1_setup/install_miniforge_scc.sh # run if on SCC
 ```
 * The installation of miniforge might take a while.
 * If you are on the NHR, you will notice that there are two scratch folders.
 More details about when to use which storage can be found [here](https://docs.hpc.gwdg.de/how_to_use/the_storage_systems/data_stores/scratch_work/index.html).
 Roughly speaking, the connection of scratch emmy to GPU nodes is a little slower, but it has less capacity issues.
 So it is preferred to use scratch emmy in most cases.
-Both storages are meant for active data and do not have a backup!
-Do not use it for archived data.
+Both storages are limited in capacity and are meant for active data only.
+They also do not have a backup!

 # 2. Creating conda environment with Pytorch
 * Once miniforge has been installed and initialized, you can create your own conda environments.
 The examples in this guide only require pytorch to be installed.
-You can install it by running the following command:
+If conda is activated, you can install an environment containing pytorch by running the following command:
 ```
 source hpc_guide/1_setup/create_env.sh
 ```